 Architecture 330 explores the creative process of design through a series of reading, investigation, and analysis of ideas in architectural form and relationships.
 By understanding how architects convey the ideas and values of society in built form, students will recognize the purpose of architecture as a cultural artifact.
-The course will introduce students to the process of critical thinking, help them to synthesize the information collected, and base their decisions on valid premises.
+The course will introduce students to the process of critical thinking, and help them to synthesize the information collected and to base their decisions on valid premises.

 Architecture 330 consists of the following four units: